Unipotent Factorization of Vector Bundle Automorphisms: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Erik L\o w, first of all for explaining the work in \cite{IKL19}, and then for many fruitful discussions beyond that.
+The authors would like to thank Erik L\o w: First of all for explaining his work in \cite{IKL19} and then for many fruitful discussions beyond that.
+The first named author also want to thank Frank Kutzschebauch for an interesting and useful discussion during Nordan2019.
 Both authors where supported by the RCN, grant number 240569.
+While working on this project the first named author was also supported by the Olle Engkvist Foundation and the Knut and Alice Wallenberg Foundation.